Table of Contents

 3. Enable internal recruiting

-Within the bounds of reasonable policy and practice standards, such as requiring minimum tenures in each role before application to other roles is allowed, provide access for the talent acquisition (TA) and workforce planning teams to employee profiles for open position consideration.
+Within the bounds of reasonable policy and practice standards, such as requiring a minimum tenure in each role before application to other roles is allowed, provide access for the talent acquisition (TA) and workforce planning teams to employee profiles for open position consideration.
 Set priorities and goals for the TA team members to establish a manageable process that identifies hidden talent while ensuring that no departments are consistently or regularly “raided” for talent needed elsewhere.
 Create an environment where employees are considered “corporate-wide assets” and can thus be proactively moved into new roles to best meet the organization's business needs with the support and blessing of top leadership.

 4. Train, track, and hold managers accountable